-Our Compensation Committee currently consists of Steven Henderson and Vincent L. DiVito, with Mr. Henderson serving as Chairperson.
-Eric Gangloff will be appointed to the Compensation Committee immediately following the retirement of our secured loan to Summit Investment Services, LLC.
+Our Compensation Committee currently consists of Steven Henderson, Vincent L. DiVito and Eric Gangloff, with Mr. Henderson serving as Chairperson.
 The composition of our Compensation Committee meets the requirements for independence under the Nasdaq Stock Market listing standards and SEC rules and regulations.
 Each member of the Compensation Committee is also a nonemployee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, as amended.
 The purpose of our Compensation Committee is to discharge the responsibilities of our Board relating to compensation of our executive officers.
 Pursuant to its charter, our Compensation Committee will, among other things:

-- review, approve and determine the compensation of our executive officers; - · administer our stock and equity incentive plans; - · make recommendations to our Board regarding director compensation and the establishment and terms of incentive compensation and equity plans; and - establish and review general policies relating to compensation and benefits of our employees.
+- review, approve and determine the compensation of our executive officers; - administer our stock and equity incentive plans; - make recommendations to our Board regarding director compensation and the establishment and terms of incentive compensation and equity plans; and - establish and review general policies relating to compensation and benefits of our employees.